Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Adjusted upkeep cost of armies to be dependent on the host country's tech level.
 Armies cost 15 IP per base tech level above 3 (minimum of 1 IP if at or below tech 3), doubled when away from home or in combat.

 -Research output of a nation rebalanced.
-A nation no longer recieves a flat 7.5 + education monthly research, however its research also increases linearly with population, not at a ^1.1 rate as vanilla.
+A nation no longer receives a flat 7.5 + education monthly research, however its research also increases linearly with population, not at a ^1.1 rate as vanilla.

 ### Issues & the State of the Mod